MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/survey-analytics-powerbi.md

 # Survey analytics using Power BI

-Using the Voice of the Customer Analytics for Dynamics 365 content pack or app for Power BI, you can connect to your Voice of the Customer for Dynamics 365 instance and get insights about the surveys and their responses.
+Using the Voice of the Customer Analytics for [!INCLUDE[pn-crm-2016-shortest](../includes/pn-crm-2016-shortest.md)] content pack or app for Power BI, you can connect to your Voice of the Customer for [!INCLUDE[pn-crm-2016-shortest](../includes/pn-crm-2016-shortest.md)] instance and get insights about the surveys and their responses.
 As a Survey Administrator or Survey Designer, you can track metrics—such as average Net Promoter Score (NPS), average customer satisfaction (CSAT) score, and response ratio—and get visibility into the surveys.
 You can use the dashboard and report to explore and analyze the survey data as you need.

 ## Install and configure Voice of the Customer Analytics for Dynamics 365

-You can install Voice of the Customer Analytics for Dynamics 365 as an app or a content pack.
+You can install Voice of the Customer Analytics for [!INCLUDE[pn-crm-2016-shortest](../includes/pn-crm-2016-shortest.md)] as an app or a content pack.

 If you install it as an app:
 - You can view data only from your connected Voice of the Customer instance.
-- The app is automatically upgraded and the data is refreshed from Dynamics 365 periodically.
+- The app is automatically upgraded and the data is refreshed from [!INCLUDE[pn-crm-2016-shortest](../includes/pn-crm-2016-shortest.md)] periodically.

 If you install it as a content pack:
 - It's installed in the selected workspace.